 residences at salisbury square

 This 42 unit building in Salisbury will have studio, 1-, 2- and 3-bedroom apartments.
-The apartments have income restricitions and prefermece will be given to homeless individual and families.
+The apartments have income restricitions and preference will be given to homeless individual and families.
 There are CBH units in the building as well.
+Click here for more information about the development.

 NOW accepting applications.
 Click here to download application.